-118. "Juridical conscience" is invoked in lucid criticisms of legal positivism 140.
-Thus, in his monograph-plea (of 1964) against nuclear weapons, for example, Stefan Glaser sustained that customary international norms are those that, "according to universal conscience", ought to regulate the international community, for fulfilling common interest and responding to the demands of justice; and he added that "It is on this universal conscience that the main characteristic of international law is based: the belief that its norms are essential for the common good explains why they are recognized as binding rules."
-141
+ons, for example, Stefan Glaser sustained that customary international norms are those that, "according to universal conscience", ought to regulate the international community, for fulfilling common interest and responding to the demands of justice; and he added that

+"It is on this universal conscience that the main characteristic of international law is based: the belief that its norms are essential for the common good explains why they are recognized as binding rules."
+129

-119. This is the position that I also uphold; in my own understanding, it is the universal juridical conscience that is the ultimate material source of international law 142.
+115. This is the position that I also uphold; in my own understanding, it is the universal juridical conscience that is the ultimate material source of international law130.
 In my view, one cannot face the new challenges confronting the whole international community keeping in mind only State susceptibilities; such is the case with the obligation to render the world free of nuclear weapons, an imperative of recta ratio and not a derivative of the "will" of States.
 In effect, to keep hope alive it is necessary to bear always in mind humankind as a whole.

-120. For my part, within the ICJ, I had deemed it fit to ponder, in my dissenting opinion in the case concerning the Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Croatia v.
+116. For my part, within the ICJ, I have deemed it fit to ponder, in my dissenting opinion in the case concerning the Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Croatia v.
 Serbia), Judgment, I.C.J.
 Reports 2015 (I), pp. 365-366, paras.
 488-489), that, from Homer's Iliad (late eighth or early seventh century BC) to date, individuals, indoctrinated and conditioned for war and destruction, have become objects of the struggle for domination.
-I recalled that this has been lucidly warned by Simone Weil, in a penetrating essay (of 1934), in which war victimizes everyone, there occurring "the substitution of the ends by the means", transforming human life into a simple means, which can be sacrificed; individuals become unable to think, in face of the "social machine" of destruction of the spirit 143.
+I recalled that this has been lucidly warned by Simone Weil, in a penetrating essay (of 1934), in which war victimizes everyone, there occurring "the substitution of the ends by the means", transforming human life into a simple means, which can be sacrificed; individuals become unable to think, in face of the "social machine" of destruction of the spirit 131.